kakserpom/php-sqlx-rs/README.md

 [1, 2, 3]
 ```

-Nested arrays are automatically flattened and bound in-order.
+Nested arrays are automatically flattened and bound in order.

 ### Painless `IN (?)`